How to Create a Balanced College List

 Learn to balance a college list effectively with this guide.
 Discover safety, reach, and match schools through clear examples, and get advice to develop your customized balanced college list.

-Creating a college list can be a daunting process as there are thousands of universities to choose from—the US alone is home to over 5,000 undergraduate programs!
-If you’re just starting the college process, you might be tempted to apply to the top 25 ranked colleges or to the most popular universities that peers from your school tend to apply to and call it a day.
-What most students don’t realize when they begin their research, however, is that each school offers vastly different opportunities that may or may not best suit a student’s interests, goals and personality!
+Creating a college list can be a daunting process, as there are thousands of universities to choose from—the US alone is home to over 5,000 undergraduate programs!
+If you’re just starting the college process, you might be tempted to apply to the top 25 ranked colleges or to the most popular universities that peers from your school tend to apply to.
+What most students don’t realize when they begin their research, however, is that each school offers vastly different opportunities that may or may not align with their interests, goals and personality.

 Where do you even begin?
-The answer is… with yourself!
-To know where to look, you first have to know what you are looking for in a university, and determining what you want out of your college experience requires understanding your personal, academic, and social preferences.
-As such, you must reflect on your past experiences to determine what you would like for your future.
+The answer is with yourself!
+To know where to look, you first have to know what you are looking for in a university—and determining what you want out of your college experience requires understanding your personal, academic, and social preferences.
+As such, you must begin by reflecting on your past experiences, your core interests, and your academic needs and goals to determine what you want for your future educational journey.

 For many students, the college admissions process presents a first opportunity to meaningfully reflect on how they want to use their education in the future.
 The more introspective and honest you are with yourself, the more your college list will reflect your priorities as a student and member of your future college community.